 Engineering Fee:

-________per annum paid to Buyer on each anniversary of the closing.
+$5,000 per annum paid to Buyer on each anniversary of the closing.

 Conditions Precedent:

 The closing of the Sale Transactions is subject to the following conditions precedent:

-1) The execution of Definitive Agreements satisfactory to Buyer, including a Purchase and Sale Agreement, a Conveyance of ORRI, a Production and Delivery Agreement, an Excess Gas Purchase Agreement, an Excess Oil Purchase Agreement and other documents required by Buyer to implement the terms hereof.
+The execution of Definitive Agreements satisfactory to Buyer, including a Purchase and Sale Agreement, a Conveyance of ORRI, a Production and Delivery Agreement, an Excess Gas Purchase Agreement, an Excess Oil Purchase Agreement and other documents required by Buyer to implement the terms hereof.

 The delivery to Buyer of a Certificate of Seller’s secretary as to (a) board resolutions approving the Sale Transactions and (b) authorization of the officer executing the Definitive Agreements;